 It is clear that the present arrangement lacks the necessary ingredient for balancing ethnic interests in the Warri area.
 Therefore, there is urgent need for the ethnic groups to meet and fashion out an indigenous administrative framework that would guarantee a fair, just and equitable co-existence.
 For now, our focus should be on how to build an efficient system of local administration that would meet the yearnings of the people for development.

 Mr. Speaker and Honourable Members, we have a task before us.
 To accomplish the task, I have made reference to relevant local government reforms and legislation of the past to stimulate our thoughts process on the way forward.

-people to the extent that we are able to do this.
-We must through wide
+extent that we are able to do this.
+We must through wide consultations,

-frank exchanges which are some of the great
+which are some of the great attributes of

-attributes of democracy achieve a consensus for a just
+democracy achieve a consensus for a just and

-among the ethnic groups in the Warri axis.
-As the representatives of
+equitable co-existence among the ethnic groups in the Warri axis.
+As the

-process.
-You have a duty to assist the Warri ethnic
+have a duty to assist the Warri ethnic groups

 Mr. Speaker Sir, and Honourable Members of this House, this assignment is urgent.
 Given the urgency, of the task, Government expects the outcome of your intervention without delay, so as to enable it through legislative process design a framework for achieving enduring peace and harmonious inter-ethnic relationship in the State.
 This is the only way forward to realise our hope and pride.